Zalasus/opendrakan/doc/net_protocol.md

 At 60 ticks per second, a uint32 would overflow after about 2.2 years. uint64 would overflow after 9.8 billion years.

+Tick numbers should be one-based, since some protocol features need to be able to pass an invalid tick.
+E.g. when sending snapshots, it needs to be indicated whether the snapshot is full or delta encoded against another snapshot.

 Snapshot transmission
 ---------------------
 Snapshots are sent to a client in two steps: First, an arbitrary number of